Sabicool/Blog/content/sidebar/quotes.md

   - "Grief is the price we pay for love … it would be sad if it wasn't sad"
   - "My profession is filled with exceptional individuals who do amazing, lifesaving work.
 Many of us are jerks. - Wen Shen (doctor)"
   - "If you wait, will it get easier, or will you just be older?"
+  - "The art of medicine consists of amusing the patient while Nature takes its course. - Voltaire"

 ---